Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Introduction

-A second reason for studying asymptotics is that tractability may be a concern also for the decision-maker within the model who cannot fully comprehend her extremely complicated large (but finite) horizon optimization problem.
-Thus, she seeks a strategy that is approximately optimal if her horizon is sufficiently long.
-(Accordingly, our analysis should be viewed as more descriptive than prescriptive.)
-The presumption that a large-horizon heuristic can alleviate cognitive limitations is supported by two of our results: (i) asymptotic optimality depends on payoff distributions and the values they induce \emph{only through their means and variances} (Theorem \ref{thm-bandits}), that is, \emph{DM need not know more about the distributions}; and (ii) also by the relative simplicity of the explicit asymptotically optimal strategies in some cases (Theorem \ref{thm-tradeoff}).
+We have two related reasons for studying asymptotics.
+First, from the modeler's perspective, it promotes tractability and the derivation of analytical results.
+Bandit problems are notoriously difficult to solve analytically, as opposed to numerically, in the presence of nonindifference to risk.
+A second reason for studying asymptotics is that tractability may be a concern also for the decision-maker within the model who faces an extremely complicated large-horizon optimization problem.
+In such circumstances, she may seek a strategy that is approximately optimal if her horizon is sufficiently long.
+The presumption that a large-horizon heuristic can alleviate cognitive limitations is supported by two features of our results: (i) asymptotic optimality depends on payoff distributions and the values they induce \emph{only through their means and variances} (Theorem \ref{thm-bandits}), that is, \emph{DM need not know more about the distributions}; and (ii) also by the relative simplicity of the explicit asymptotically optimal strategies in some cases (Theorem \ref{thm-tradeoff}).

 The focus on asymptotics leads to other noteworthy features of our analysis.
 First, unsurprisingly, it leads to our exploiting limit theorems, most notably a central limit theorem (CLT).
-The classical CLT considers a sequence $\left( X_{i}\right) $ of identically and independently distributed random variables, hence having a fixed mean and variance, which assumptions are adequate for evaluation of the repeated play of a single arm.
-However, in the bandit problem, we are interested in evaluating strategies which, in general, permit switching arms, and hence also payoff distributions, at any stage.
-Accordingly, in our CLT means and variances of $\left( X_{i}\right) $ can vary with $i$ subject only to the restriction that they lie in \ a fixed set.
-The CLT (Proposition \ref{propn-CLT}) is the key technical result underlying our results about bandits.
+The classical CLT considers a sequence $\left( X_{i}\right) $ of identically and independently distributed random variables, hence having a fixed mean and variance, which assumptions are adequate for evaluation of the repeated play of a single arm, and hence also for addressing the once-and-for-all choice between arms.
+However, in the more economically relevant case of sequential choice, we must evaluate strategies which permit switching between arms, and hence also between payoff distributions, at any stage.
+Accordingly, in our key technical result, CLT (Proposition \ref{propn-CLT}), means and variances of $\left( X_{i}\right) $ can vary with $i$ subject only to the restriction that they lie in a fixed set.